Identifying Your Business Continuity Priorities

 Prioritizing recovery is important.
 What are you trying to protect?
 What makes prudent sense on the cost perspective?
 Sit down with team leadership, department heads, and any other key stakeholders to map out true SLAs needed for your critical workloads.
 The goal is to right-size your DR solution to minimize costs but maintain your revenue streams.

 The challenge then becomes one of managing expectations and priorities.
-When Green House Data starts looking at disaster recovery from a planning perspective or exercise, we first become acclimated with your organization’s key essential functions.
+When Lunavi starts looking at disaster recovery from a planning perspective or exercise, we first become acclimated with your organization’s key essential functions.
 What we’re looking for is alignment.

 - What are the critical parts of the business and how do they generate revenue?

 - What are the technology tools and applications that support those revenue generators?

 - What compliance and security measures might be required in a secondary environment?